 - Multilevel decomposition for repeated measurements

-- NEW mixMC for 16S multivariate analysis (see preprint, currently in press)
+- NEW mixMC for 16S multivariate analysis (see article)

-- NEW mixMINT for vertical multiple integration (submitted)
+- NEW mixMINT for vertical multiple integration (see preprint here)

-- NEW mixDIABLO for horizontal multiple integration, based on this article, but with substantial improvements
+- NEW mixDIABLO for horizontal multiple integration, based on this article, but with substantial improvements, see preprint here.

 - Graphical outputs to display the results and improve interpretation